Kentucky Diminished Value Claims

 In Kentucky, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
 When another driver is responsible for the accident, Kentucky law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
+A Kentucky diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
 Kentucky is considered a diminished value state with recognized case law supporting recovery.

 Save Time